AdamT1010/Analyst-os/README.md

 Analyst OS automates these processes by:

-- Collecting and structuring data from multiple sources
+- Structuring data from multiple sources
-- Running automated analysis on KPIs, funnels, and performance
+- Running automated analysis on performance, funnels, and business metrics
-- Detecting anomalies, risks, and growth opportunities
+- Detecting anomalies, bottlenecks, and growth opportunities
 - Generating clear insights and recommended actions

 ---